 top of page

 Episode Description: Welcome back to Deeply Invested!
-Last week we talked about small money decisions with outsized impact, and automation was at the top of the list.
+Last week, we discussed small money decisions that can have a big impact, and automation was at the top of the list.
 Today, we're putting that into action.
-This is an implementation episode, not an inspiration episode - we're pausing to let you actually set things up in real time.
+This episode is all about implementation, not inspiration.
+We're taking a moment to let you set things up in real time.

 As James Clear said on the Mel Robbins podcast, the balance of your bank account today is the result of actions you took a year or two ago.
 That’s why automation matters.
 It helps ease the decision-making burden and makes it harder to undo good financial habits.
 By the end of this episode, you'll have at least one thing automated that will compound into real money over time.

-• "It feels overwhelming" → Each automation takes 5-10 minutes to set up, then runs forever
+• "It feels overwhelming." → Each automation takes just 5-10 minutes to set up, then it runs forever.

 Tier 1: Non-Negotiable

-• 401(k) contributions to get full employer match
+• 401(k) contributions to get the full employer match

 • Essential bills (rent/mortgage, utilities, insurance)